Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 Notes
 ---------------------------------------------------------------------------------
 1. If there is no SSD and Archive type disk volume configured in DataNodes, actions generated by "allssd" and "archive" rule will fail.
-2. When SSM starts, it will pull the whole namespace form Namenode.
-If the namespace is very big, it will takes time for SSM to finish the namespace synchronization.
+2. When SSM starts, it will pull the whole namespace from Namenode.
+If the namespace is very huge, it will takes time for SSM to finish the namespace synchronization.
 SSM may half function during this period.